-Replace a rail
+Replace a split rail fence

-Photo 1: Dig alongside the post
+Photo 1: Dig alongside the split rail fence post

 Dig to the bottom of one side of the post that holds the rotted rail.
+Dig like a pro with these tips.

-Photo 2: Remove the old rail
+Photo 2: Remove the old split rail

 Lift the post out of the ground and remove the old rail.